A dynamical-system approach to mathematical programming: Introduction

+\begin{proof} After the previous lemma, all that is required to check is that $\Psi$, defined by \eqref{campoo}, complies with all those requirements in the statement of the lemma.
+It is elementary to check that it is so. \end{proof}

-It is clear, after this proof, how the vector field $\Psi$ has been tailored precisely to have as equilibria the (local) solutions of the mathematical program.
+It is clear how the vector field $\Psi$ has been tailored precisely to have as equilibria the (local) solutions of the mathematical program.
+If we knew the precise value of the multiplier $\lambda$ before hand, then obviously we could examine the dynamical system

+near the manifold $\{h=0\}$.
+The whole point is to design a vector field taking us to the solutions of programming problems without knowing multipliers.

-As indicated earlier in the second quotation, the practical implication of this proposition can hardly be hidden: by approximating integral curves for $\Psi$ through typical but refined numerical procedures, we can find approximations of the solutions of the mathematical program.
-One of the most appealing advantages of this approach is that one can start the dynamical process with arbitrary initialization without taking any care about whether it is feasible or not.
+As indicated earlier, the practical implication of this approach can hardly be hidden: by approximating integral curves for $\Psi$ through typical but refined numerical procedures, we can find approximations of the solutions of mathematical programs.
+One of the most appealing advantages of this approach is that one can start the dynamical process with arbitrary initializations without taking any care about whether they are feasible or not.
 Under further constraints, global stability may be established.

 \begin{corollary} Suppose $f:\R^N\to\R$ is coercive in the sense